 The Second Financial Narrative Processing Workshop (FNP 2019)

-To be held at the The 22nd Nordic Conference on Computational Linguistics (NoDaLiDa’19) Conference, Turku University, Turku, Finland, on 30 September 2019.
+Held at the The 22nd Nordic Conference on Computational Linguistics (NoDaLiDa’19) Conference, Turku University, Turku, Finland, on 30 September 2019.

 Following the success of the First FNP 2018 at LREC’18, Japan, we have had a great deal of positive feedback and interest in continuing the development of the financial narrative processing field.
 This prompted us to hold a training workshop in textual analysis methods for financial narratives that was oversubscribed showing that there is an increasing interest in the subject.
 As a result, we are now motivated to organise the Second Financial Narrative Processing Workshop, FNP 2019.